-This year will mark the 23rd anniversary of Aaron's death.
-Our other sons are growing up and moving on with their lives, and soon I fear there will be hardly anyone left who knew and remembers our precious little boy.
+This year will mark the 29th anniversary of Aaron's death.
+Our other sons have grown up and moved on with their lives, and soon I fear there will be hardly anyone left who knew and remembers our precious little boy.
 Luke was so young (18 mos.
 Old) and Chase was not even born, so they have very few memories of him, other than those we have shared with them.